 Proverbs 25:21, 22 says, “If your enemy is hungry, give him bread to eat; and if he is thirsty, give him water to drink; for so you will heap coals of fire on his head, and the Lord will reward you.”

 Feed your enemy?
-That would mean being nice.
 Why would anyone want to be nice to their enemy after all they’ve done?
 Surely God was mistaken.
 It just doesn’t make sense!
 However, to God it is the only way to beat an enemy.

 Here she had a choice.
 Would she become upset at her neighbor for being angry unnecessarily, or would she “turn the other cheek”?
 I’m proud to say that Mom decided to heap great coals of fire on the lady’s head.

 Giving a “heap” works wonders for both us and the person offended.
-It first forces us to forgive and put some action behind that forgiveness.
+It first encourages us to forgive and put some action behind that forgiveness.
 The fleshly desire to “get even” or “hold a grudge” is forced to stand up against the fruit of the Spirit.
-Pride goes out the window because holding an offense and giving a gift just can’t happen at the same time.
+Pride goes out the window because holding an offense and giving a gift can’t work together.

-Receiving a “heap” is painless physically, but it does a powerful work on the heart.
+Receiving a “heap” is painless physically.
+But it does a powerful work on the heart, like smelting metallic ore.
 The enemy’s offense is challenged by an act of love, bringing conviction that what they have done was wrong.
 This opens the door for reconciliation, followed by a peace stronger than their hate.
-Most importantly, when we do good to our enemy, it is showing the mercy of Jesus to that person.
-They didn’t deserve nice treatment, but now they are being lavished with a gift far greater than a loaf of bread.
+Most importantly, when we do good to our enemy, it’s showing the mercy of Jesus to that person.
+They didn’t deserve kind treatment, but now they are being lavished with a gift far greater than a loaf of bread.